What is Taxable Income?

 How to Compute Taxable Income

 Every tax season drives workers to calculate their income to determine how much tax they are supposed to pay.
-Though some can do it by themselves, some other people seek the help of accountants.
-Below are simple steps to try and determine one’s adjusted gross income.
+Though some people can do it by themselves, some seek the help of accountants.
+Below are simple steps to try to determine one’s adjusted gross income.

 - Determine total income.
 Individuals should put together all compensation received.

 - Choose filing status.
-There are four filing statuses, namely single, married filing jointly, married filing separately, and head of household.
+There are four filing statuses: single, married filing jointly, married filing separately, and head of household.

 - Reduce the income.
 Form 1040 contains a list of common deductions for taxable income.

 - Compute for adjusted gross income.
 After summing up all the deductions in the previous step, the figure will further be deducted from the total income to come up with the “adjusted gross income.”

 Thank you for reading CFI’s explanation of taxable income.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: